awsdocs/aws-php-developers-guide/doc_source/s3-multipart-upload.rst

 The uploader creates a generator of part data, based on the provided source and configuration, and attempts to upload all parts.
-If some part uploads fail, the uploader keeps track of them and continues to upload later parts until the entire source data is read.
-It then either completes the upload or throws an exception that contains information about the parts that failed to upload.
+If some part uploads fail, the uploader continues to upload later parts until the entire source data is read.
+Afterwards, the uploader retries to upload the failed parts or throws an exception containing information about the parts that failed to upload.

 Customizing a Multipart Upload
 ==============================